woisalreadytaken/ChangeClassOnTheGo/README.md

 - `ccotg_disable_cosmetics` (0) - Disallows players from equipping cosmetics, to lower the toll the server takes on class change.
 Depends on the TF2Items extension!
 - `ccotg_only_allow_team` ("") - Only allows the specified team to make use of this plugin's functionality.
 Accepts 'red' and 'blu(e)', anything else means we'll assume you're fine with both teams.
 - `ccotg_prevent_switching_during_bad_states` (1) - Lazy temporary beta convar - disallows switching classes if players are doing the following: Jetpacking (to prevent a persistent looping sound bug) and hauling a building (does some bad animation stuff).
-- `ccotg_arena_change_round_states` (0) - Changes the round state in arena mode so players can use the default changeclass key mid round.
-Breaks the central Control Point!
-Disabling will let players change classes with their 'dropitem' key instead.
+- `ccotg_arena_change_round_states` (1) - Pretend to change the round state in arena mode so players can use the default 'changeclass' key mid round.
+Visually, slightly breaks the central Control Point!
+Disabling will let players change classes with their 'dropitem' key as a fallback instead.